Anne Tennant, Baroness Glenconner

 Anne Veronica Tennant, Dowager Baroness Glenconner, (née Coke; born 16 July 1932) is a British peeress and socialite.
-The daughter of the 5th Earl of Leicester, Lady Glenconner served as a maid of honour at the coronation of Elizabeth II in 1953, and was extra lady-in-waiting to Queen Elizabeth II's sister, Princess Margaret, Countess of Snowdon, from 1971 until the Princess died in 2002.
-Her 2019 memoir, Lady in Waiting: My Extraordinary Life in the Shadow of the Crown, was a New York Times Best Seller.
+The daughter of the 5th Earl of Leicester, she served as a maid of honour at the coronation of Elizabeth II in 1953 and was an extra lady-in-waiting to Princess Margaret, Countess of Snowdon, from 1971 until the Princess's death in 2002.
+Her memoir, Lady in Waiting: My Extraordinary Life in the Shadow of the Crown (2019), became a New York Times Best Seller.

 Early life

-Lady Glenconner was born Anne Veronica Coke (pronounced "Cook") on 16 July 1932 at 13 Queensberry Place, South Kensington.
-Her parents were The Hon.
-Thomas Coke and his wife Lady Elizabeth (née Yorke), the son and daughter of the then-Thomas Coke, Viscount Coke and Charles Yorke, 8th Earl of Hardwicke, respectively.
-Lady Glenconner's great-grandfather, Thomas Coke, 3rd Earl of Leicester, died in 1941, making her grandfather the 4th Earl of Leicester and her father Viscount Coke.
-A few years later, in 1949, her grandfather died, and her father became 5th Earl of Leicester.
-Lady Glenconner had two younger sisters, Carey (1934–2018) and Sarah (born 1944).
-Their father was equerry to George VI from 1932 to 1952.
+Anne Veronica Coke (pronounced "Cook") was born on 16 July 1932 at 13 Queensberry Place, South Kensington.
+She is the eldest daughter of the Hon.
+Thomas Coke and his wife, Lady Elizabeth (née Yorke), the son and daughter of Thomas Coke, Viscount Coke, and Charles Yorke, 8th Earl of Hardwicke, respectively.
+Her great-grandfather, Thomas Coke, 3rd Earl of Leicester, died in 1941, whereupon her grandfather succeeded as the 4th Earl of Leicester and her father became Viscount Coke.
+Following her grandfather's death in 1949, her father became the 5th Earl of Leicester.
+She has two younger sisters, Carey (1934–2018) and Sarah (born 1944).
+Their father served as equerry to George VI from 1932 to 1952.

-Lady Glenconner was primarily raised at her family's estate, Holkham Hall in Norfolk.
-During the Second World War, she and her sister Carey stayed at Cortachy Castle in Angus, Scotland with their paternal great-aunt Alexandra, Countess of Airlie, their aunt's husband David Ogilvy, 12th Earl of Airlie, and the Airlies' children (including David and Angus).
+Coke spent much of her childhood at the family estate, Holkham Hall in Norfolk.
+During the Second World War, she and her sister Carey stayed at Cortachy Castle in Angus, Scotland, with their paternal great-aunt, Alexandra, Countess of Airlie, her husband David Ogilvy, 12th Earl of Airlie, and their children, David and Angus.

-As the King and Queen Elizabeth's Sandringham House was less than 20 miles from Holkham, Lady Glenconner was a regular playmate of the young Princess Elizabeth and Princess Margaret.
-The King and Queen were friends with Lady Glenconner's parents, and the family was often invited to Christmas parties at Buckingham Palace with the royal family.
+As Sandringham House lay less than twenty miles from Holkham, Coke was a regular childhood companion of Princess Elizabeth and Princess Margaret.
+The King and Queen were friends of her parents, and the family was often invited to Christmas parties at Buckingham Palace.

+Coke has compared herself to Lady Mary Crawley in Downton Abbey, as she was the eldest of her father’s three daughters and had no brothers, so one day the family estate and peerages would go to a cousin; which in due course they did.

+Debut and early adulthood

-In 1950, at the age of 18, she was formally presented at court, and was named 'debutante of the year' by Tatler magazine.
-In 1953, Lady Glenconner was selected to be one of the maids of honour at the coronation of Elizabeth II in Westminster Abbey.
-She was engaged to Johnnie Althorp, later father to Diana, Princess of Wales; his father objected to the match on the grounds of "mad blood", a reference to her Trefusis ancestry which was shared by institutionalised relatives of the Queen, and the engagement was broken off; in 1997, the director of the Murdoch Children's Research Institute opined that a genetic disease in the Hepburn-Stuart-Forbes-Trefusis family (i.e. of Anne's paternal grandmother) may have killed male members of the family in early childhood and caused learning disabilities in females.
+In 1950, at the age of eighteen, Coke was presented at court, and was named "debutante of the year" by Tatler.
+In 1953, she served as one of the maids of honour at the coronation of Elizabeth II in Westminster Abbey.
+She later became engaged to Johnnie Althorp, father of Diana, Princess of Wales, but the match was ended after his father objected on the grounds of "mad blood", a reference to her Trefusis ancestry, which was shared by institutionalised relatives of the Queen.
+In 1997, the director of the Murdoch Children's Research Institute suggested that a genetic condition in the Hepburn-Stuart-Forbes-Trefusis family may have caused early childhood deaths in males and learning disabilities in females.